In the Spotlight

 The expected time to complete the Ph.D. is three years following the successful completion of the M.A.
 The student must, sometime between the end of his or her M.A. program and the first year of the Ph.D., investigate potential locations for off-campus research.
 In the first year of the Ph.D., the student must a) complete six graduate courses, some or all of which will contribute to the development of the student’s emerging research program.
 By the end of the first year of the Ph.D. (i.e., the third year of the M.A./Ph.D.), each student will have taken and passed a total of seventeen courses.

-There are two kinds of requirements for the Ph.D. degree that involve the acquisition of a foreign language.
+There are three kinds of requirements for the Ph.D. degree that involve the acquisition of a foreign language.
 These requirements are separate and independent.

 1. If expertise in a specific foreign language is necessary or desirable for the purpose of conducting research for a Ph.D. dissertation, a student’s Ph.D.
 Committee may require competency in that foreign language.
 This foreign language may, but need not, be the same language that is offered to fulfill the general requirement (see below).